B.S., Enterprise Technology Integration

 Bardusch Family IdeaMakers Challenge

-Through undergraduate research, student organizations, and experiential learning opportunities offered through the Bardusch Family IdeaMakers Challenge, Enterprise Technology Integration students can extend learning far beyond the classroom.
+Through mentored research, student organizations, and experiential learning opportunities offered through the Bardusch Family IdeaMakers Challenge, Enterprise Technology Integration students can extend learning far beyond the classroom.
 The IdeaMakers Challenge is an early-stage business idea competition that invites student teams to identify a problem and pitch a solution that involves digital innovation.
 Teams receive mentoring from faculty and industry leaders to develop their idea, and then pitch it to a panel of expert judges to compete for prizes.

 IdeaMakers Challenge